CSCfi/csc-user-guide/docs/cloud/dbaas/postgresql.md

 3. Now you should be able to use the database.

 ## How is DBaaS PostgreSQL different from an normal PostgreSQL
 There are a couple difference from installing PostgreSQL yourself and using DBaaS.
 Even if you can get admin permission of the database it is not recommend.
-It is recommend to manage the users and database access from the DBaaS interface.
+It is better to manage the users and database access from the DBaaS interface.
 By following these guidelines you have lower risks for shooting yourself in the foot.
-There is an `openstack database root enable` command, this can be useful in an education environment if a teacher want all the students to get admin permissions in their database.
+There is an `openstack database root enable` command, this can be useful in an education environment if a teacher wants all the students to get admin permissions in their database.

 ## Parameters that users can modify

 The DBaaS allows users to modify some of the parameters.
-If there are some parameter that you think you should be able to modify please contact servicedesk@csc.fi and let's see if we can make it possible.
+If there are some parameters that you think you should be able to modify please contact servicedesk@csc.fi and let's see if we can make it possible.
-By default we assume that default parameters are sane and that users should not under normal circumstances need to modify any of these parameters.
+By default we assume that default parameters are sane and that users should not, under normal circumstances, modify any of these parameters.

 | Parameters       | Default | Comments |
 |:--- |:---:|:---|